gumoraes999999/Replicant-x86/README.md

 ## About

-CyanogenMod-x86/LineageOS-x86 is a community project to virtualize and Google the CyanogenMod/LineageOS operating system by Cyanogen Inc.
+CyanogenMod-x86/LineageOS-x86 is a community project to virtualize the CyanogenMod/LineageOS operating system by Cyanogen Inc.

 ***